nikitavoloboev/data/work/finding-work/finding-work.md

 Never let impostor syndrome or anything else stop you from applying to your dream jobs.
 Most requirements placed on the job boards are not set in stone.
 If you know how to learn fast and know things already that are related, apply!
 Don't let rejections discourage you, ever.
 It's a numbers game and the first jobs are always the hardest to get.

-My favorite way to find interesting work is searching through [AngelList](https://angel.co/jobs) and the monthly [HN: Who Is Hiring](https://kennytilton.github.io/whoishiring/) thread.
-As well as meeting and interacting with people personally through various events.
+My other favorite way of finding interesting work opportunities is meeting and interacting with people personally through various events and getting to know what they're building.

 ## Notes